-Being self-employed is challenging, but can be made easier when you identify the habits that keep you productive, efficient and healthy.
-From scheduling your time effectively to managing your workspace here are the top five strategies to succeed to balance your professional and personal life.
+Being self-employed is challenging, but can be easier when you identify the habits that keep you productive and healthy.
+From scheduling your time efficiently to managing your workspace, here are the top five strategies to succeed at balancing your professional and personal life.

-You probably already know when your best creative hours are.
-By working during these magic hours, you’re setting yourself up for success.
-For example, if mornings aren’t your thing, and your best work comes between 3pm-6pm, don’t expect yourself to get up early and go to the gym before sitting down to work at 9 am.
-Sure, one of the best things about being self-employed is your ability to step away from your work and run errands whenever you want.
-But if you know you’re the type who’s unlikely to get right back to it, then accept that it’s not likely to happen. adjust your weekly and daily schedule so that you can sleep in, putter around the house and be ready for work by noon so that your 6-hour work day encompasses your magic creative hours, and you still have the evenings to see friends and family.
+You probably know your most productive creative hour.
+By working during your magic hours, you are setting yourself up for success.
+For example, if you aren’t a morning person and your best work comes between 3 pm – 6 pm, don’t expect to get up early and go to the gym before sitting down to work at 9 am.
+Sure, one of the best things about being self-employed is your ability to step away from your work at will.
+However, if you are unlikely to get right back to it, then accept that it’s not likely to happen, adjust your weekly and daily schedule so that you can sleep in, putter around the house and be ready for work by noon so that your 6-hour workday encompasses your magic creative hours, and you still have the evenings to see friends and family.

 Putting money into a studio or workspace every month is an extremely effective investment for independent artists and the self-employed.
 Working only from home can cause strain on relationships and tends to leave people socially isolated.
 You’ll want to find a space that puts you in contact with other independent artists from a similar discipline.